Project overview

 Below is a visual comparison of both proposals.

-Proposal 1 was favoured by Product for its scalability, especially for Partners needing upfront data like DOB.
+Proposal 1 was favoured by the project team for its scalability, especially for Partners needing upfront data like DOB.

 Engineering initially raised concerns about technical feasibility, particularly EntOS limitations.
 I led a clarification session with Product and Engineering confirming that Sky would pass customer details to the Partner, who would complete account creation.